aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

     5. On a per role basis, you need to enable the CWL Account Selector in the Security and the Ops accounts
     6. Customers are responsible for the ongoing management and rotation of all passwords on a regular basis per their organizational password policy.
 This includes the passwords of all IAM users, MAD users, firewall users, or other users, whether deployed by the Accelerator or not.
 We do NOT automatically rotate any passwords, but strongly encourage customers do so, on a regular basis.

-24. During the installation we request required limit increases, resources dependent on these limits will not be deployed
+2. During the installation we request required limit increases, resources dependent on these limits will not be deployed
     1. Limit increase requests are controlled through the Accelerator configuration file `"limits":{}` setting
     2. The sample configuration file requests increases to your EIP count in the perimeter account and to the VPC count and Interface Endpoint count in the shared-network account
     3. You should receive emails from support confirming the limit increases
     4. On the next state machine execution, resources blocked by limits should be deployed (i.e. additional VPC's and Endpoints)
     5. If more than 2 days elapses without the limits being increased, on the next state machine execution, they will be re-requested

-### 2.3.1.
-Known Installation Issues

-- Accelerator v1.2.1b may experience a state machine failure when running `Create Config Recorders` due to an `Insufficient Delivery Policy Exception`.
-Simply rerun the State Machine.
-This is resolved in v1.2.2.
-- Standalone Accelerator v1.1.6 and v1.1.7 may experience a state machine failure when attempting to deploy GuardDuty in at least one random region.
-Simply rerun the State Machine.
-This is resolved in v1.1.8.
-- Standalone Accelerator versions prior to v1.1.8 required manual creation of the core ou and moving the Organization Management AWS account into it before running the State Machine.
-If this step is missed, once the SM fails, simply move the Organization Management account into the auto-created core ou and rerun the state machine.
-This is resolved in v1.1.8.

 # 3. Accelerator Basic Operation